famicomical/spellsort/readme.md

 ```
 constitute a valid set.
 SpellSort will not attempt to search for associated disc image files that don't have the same name.

 Only sorting by alpha is supported.
-Customized file order would require the creation of a GUI, which is beyond the scope of this project.
+Customizable file-ordering would be accomplished best with the creation of a GUI, which is beyond the scope of this project.

 Disc images must be uncompressed.
 SpellSort will not automatically decompress zip/rar/etc archives.

-Warning: SpellSort will move all of the files on your SD card.
+**Warning**: SpellSort will move all of the files on your SD card.
 If you are using your ODE's SD card as general storage, you can place your files in a folder called "ignore" at the root of the SD.
 This is the only folder whose contents will remain unchanged on a normal run.

 On a cleanup run, files that aren't used by Wizard will be moved to the 'ignore' folder.